thib1984/ytdlmusic/README.md

 See https://packages.debian.org/sid/youtube-dl for the latest packaged version.
 ```

-, no panic!
+No panic!
 You have just downloaded a newer version of youtube-dl which is not in apt.
 When a new version of youtube-dl will be released in apt, you will download it automatically with ``sudo apt upgrade``.
 If you want to retrieve the previous version, ``sudo apt remove youtube-dl && sudo apt install youtube-dl``

-### I would like a MP3 format but I only get an M4A format, why?

-The ``ffmpeg`` package is required for the MP3 conversion.
-Install it and retry to launch ytdlmusic

-### The commands indicated in this README don't work for me!
-Why?

-The  syntax of the commands can be change between versions, run ``ytdlmusic`` and read the help message.

 ### I get an error about ``_requesthandler.py line 22`` when I try to use ytdlmusic

 Sorry...
-You should update Python to 3.6 version or more. youtube-search-python doesn't seems to be compatible with Python 3.5 or less.
+You should update Python to 3.6 version or more. youtube-search-python doesn't seem to be compatible with Python 3.5 or less.
 Now, ytdlmusic package checks the Python version during the installation process.

-### What are the compatibilities with Python, pip, youtube-dl and youtube-search-python?

-When an new version is released, it is compatible with the last Python version ine the branches 3.6 to 33.9, on the release date.
-It's also compatible with the last versions of dependencies, on the release date.

 ### Have you tested your package?